Sound, lighting, backdrops, tripods… my gosh it’s a lot!

 P.S.
 If you’re looking for a way to get rid of the black bars on either side of the video when you film via Zoom on an iPhone or iPad, check out this article about how to crop your video.
 But, please know that it’s completely acceptable and professional to leave the black bars.

 Below are some equipment recommendations that actors have given me.
 Let it be a starting point for your research!
 Always check that any prospective equipment is compatible with your existing technology.
 Do you use an iPhone?
 An Android?
 A Mac or a Windows PC?
 Read the product specs and make sure you consider whether it comes with the necessary accessories (e.g., input cords, adapter plugs, stands, etc.) or if you’ll have to get them separately.
 If an item is no longer available via our link, you could Google the name and see if it’s available elsewhere.
+(Heads up: some of the links below are affiliate links, meaning the studio gets a small commission when you purchase at no extra cost to you.
+Thanks!)

 Please check the specs of the device that you’re connecting a mic to so that you can select the ideal mic.
 For example, what is the required input connector for your computer, phone, or camera?
 Adapter cords are often an option to make an item work.